Newsletters

 About the author

-Philippe Benoit is a Senior Scholar at Columbia University Center on Global Energy Policy and the Managing Director for Energy and Sustainability at Global Infrastructure Advisory Services 2050.
-He also served as Head of the IEA's Energy Environment (Climate Change) Division and as Energy Sector Manager at the World Bank.
+Philippe Benoit is the Managing Director for Global Infrastructure Advisory Services 2050.
+He also served as Division Head of the IEA's Energy Environment and Energy Efficiency Divisions, and as Energy Sector Manager at the World Bank.
+In addition, Philippe previously worked as an investment banker and corporate lawyer focusing on energy.